 CALLIOPE: I think there’s no reason those bystanders have to be children.
 Maybe they could just be innocent peasants?
 No one will care about them.

 HOMER: What if I make it so Lycaon has 50 sons, so most of them are grown-up already?
 And we can throw in Lycaon’s anonymous subjects for more lightning-fodder.

 CALLIOPE: Well in that case, I think the whole story sounds great.
 It’s got danger, riddles, and kid cupcakes, which apparently is what the people want.
 But what happens with all the earth’s animals when the flood comes?

 HOMER: I mean, I can’t imagine anyone will really care about that detail.

-For more examples of Ancient Greece putting their own weird spin on stories found in other cultures, and how those myths shaped Ancient Greek and modern societies, enroll in CLAS-C 205 Classical Mythology, coming up as a late-start class in Fall 2022, and earn GEC credits while you’re at it!
-Or to learn more about how ancient people understood natural disasters, enroll in our 1-credit “appetizer” course CLAS B312 Plagues, Disaster and Death in the Ancient World, coming up in the first-third of Spring 2023 with no pre-reqs!
+For more examples of Ancient Greece putting their own weird spin on stories found in other cultures, and how those myths shaped Ancient Greek and modern societies, enroll in CLAS-C 205 Classical Mythology, coming up Fall 2023, and earn GEC credits while you’re at it!
+Or to learn more about how ancient people understood natural disasters, enroll in our 1-credit “appetizer” course CLAS-B 312 Plagues, Disaster and Death in the Ancient World, coming up in the first-third of Fall 2023 with no pre-reqs.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!